isb-cgc/readthedocs/docs/source/sections/data/data2/ETL_annotations.rst

 | notes\_dateEdited                                                            | dateEdited                 |
 +------------------------------------------------------------------------------+----------------------------+

-Sample and Participant barcodes are be filled in whenever the "itemBarcode" is longer than 16 or 12 characters respectively - i.e. a "Shipped Portion" would result in a filled in "ParticipantBarcode" and "SampleBarcode" fields.
-The annotation applies only to the item specified in the "itemBarcode" field.
+Sample and Participant barcodes are filled in (*ie* not null) whenever the "itemBarcode" is at least 16 or 12 characters long, respectively.
+For example, a "Shipped Portion" would result in a filled in "ParticipantBarcode" and "SampleBarcode" fields.
+Please note, however, that the annotation applies *only* to the item specified in the "itemBarcode" field, the *type* of the item is specified in the "itemTypeName" field.